-The Westchester County District Attorney's Office received a \$277,963 grant in 2022 to fund an Auto Crimes Unit (ACU) with a senior assistant prosecutor and two police investigators.
+The Westchester County District Attorney's Office received a \$277,963 grant in 2023 to fund an Auto Crimes Unit (ACU) with a senior assistant prosecutor and two police investigators.
 A crime analyst assigned to the unit works with a similar squad at the Yonkers Police Department.
 In addition to pursuing its own investigations, the unit provides daily assistance to the 42 police departments within the county and conducts extensive investigations with the local agencies.

-The predominant trends in auto thefts in Westchester County in 2022 are the following: (1) thefts of vehicles; (2) thefts of unlocked vehicles with ignition keys/fobs left in the vehicle; (3) thefts of unattended running vehicles; (4) theft of vehicle parts including catalytic converters; (5) fraudulent inspection stickers and out-of-state license plates; (6) stolen vehicle arrests as a result of license plate reader (LPR) technology.
-The majority of prosecution involved the possession of stolen vehicles that were stolen from outside the jurisdiction, theft of motor vehicles within the jurisdiction, and catalytic converter thefts.
+The predominant trends in auto thefts in Westchester County in 2023 are the following: (1) Thefts of vehicles from dealerships; (2) thefts of unlocked vehicles with ignition keys/fobs left in the vehicle; (3) thefts of unattended running vehicles; (4) theft of vehicle parts including catalytic converters; (5) fraudulent inspection stickers and out-of-state license plates; (6) vehicles being stolen, their VIN altered and then the vehicle is sold on Facebook Marketplace.